Resources for Families

 -

-All sisters selling together can receive a custom 2025 Sister Patch!
-These special patches are designed to recognize Girl Scouts in the same family unit who are selling together.
-The 2025 Sister Patch is available for TPMs to request in Smart Cookies under the ‘Extras’ tab of the Recognition Order.
+All sisters selling together can receive a custom 2026 Sister Patch!
+These special patches are designed to recognize Girl Scouts in the same family unit.
+The 2026 Sister Patch is available for TPMs to request in Smart Cookies under the ‘Extras’ tab of the Recognition Order.
 Even if a Girl Scout has sold zero packages, (because all cookies sold are under their sister), TPMs must request a patch for each Girl Scout in the family as part of their Recognition Order.

 -

-TPMs can request additional free patches, (Lemonade Stand, Cookie Booth Patch, My First Cookie Sale), in Smart Cookies.
+TPMs can request additional free patches (Cookie Booth Patch, My First Cookie Sale and Cookie Rally Patch) in Smart Cookies.
 Girl Scouts will automatically receive rewards and patches based on cookies transferred to them.
 For sisters who sell together and put all transactions under one Girl Scout, only one set of rewards will be earned.

 Even if a Girl Scout has sold zero packages (because all cookies sold are under their sister), TPMs must request a patch for each Girl Scout in the family as part of their Recognition Order.